 The SERVE Office connects Johnson State students with volunteer opportunities around Lamoille County — and beyond.
-Under SERVE Local (previously called SERVE Fri), students may volunteer for events and organizations throughout the academic year: for one day, one weekend or ongoing.
+Under SERVE Local, students may volunteer for events and organizations throughout the academic year: for one day, one weekend or ongoing.

 Students are invited to sign up and help out with the Johnson State-Sodexo free community meal, Johnson Food Shelf, Howard Center Curling Challenge, Relay for Life, Stowe Derby, blood drives, annual drop-and-swap, Mardi Gras in Burlington (which benefits HOPE Works programs to end sexual violence), and more.